 Organisations seeking funding can apply online through the Funding Hub.
 Small grants are processed using a more streamlined version of the application procedure.
 This is intended to speed up the process and give organisations a quicker decision.

 Small Grant applications for £5000 or less can be submitted at any point during the year (whilst funds remain) and the online form, once submitted, is sent to the pccfunding email address.
 The application is checked against the criteria below, scored and a recommendation made to the PCC.
 Once the decision is made the applicant will be informed with the full process being completed within 14 working days.

 Standard applications for funding will be first considered by the Police and Crime Commissioner’s Office to ensure they meet the criteria and all relevant information has been made available.
-Once complete, the applications will be considered by a panel consisting of a senior policy officer from the OPCC, the Criminal Justice Commissioning Lead from the OPCC, a senior police officer from Surrey Police and an Independent Member for consideration.
+Once complete, the applications will be considered by a panel consisting of a senior policy officer from the OPCC, the Criminal Justice Commissioning Lead from the OPCC and a senior police officer for a recommendation to the PCC.

 The panel will consider the information supplied by the applicant and how well the project meets the criteria.
 The recommendations made by the panel will be submitted to the Police and Crime Commissioner for a decision.
 It is possible the Commissioner may want to meet with organisations to discuss the bid further or make a request for additional information.
 It could take up to six weeks from the date of application to the applicant being informed of the outcome for a standard grant.

 Successful bids will be processed and all grants will come with terms of agreement to ensure both sides understand the agreed outcomes.
 Successful organisations will be required to provide evidence of spend and the outcomes/impacts of the service at agreed points in the year.